tomeshnet/toronto-community-network-docs/src/network/exit-node.md

 # Exit Node Configuration

+*Note: This is an advanced topic.
+If you are not familiar with the concepts in this document, please familiarize yourself with them first before proceeding.*

-Instructions are for the Debian 10 operating system.
+Instructions are for installing an exit node on the Debian 10 operating system.

 ## Babeld Installation

-Latest version of babeld can be found currently at https://repo.tomesh.net/repos/apt/debian/pool/main/b/babeld/
+Install the latest version of babeld on the node.
+The latest version can be found currently at https://repo.tomesh.net/repos/apt/debian/pool/main/b/babeld/

-### /etc/babeld.conf
+### Redistribute default gateway

-Redistribute default gateway to network
+Redistribute the default gateway to network

+Create or append to the `/etc/babeld.conf` file

 ```
 redistribute  ip ::/0 le 64 metric 256